jellespijker/home-assistant-ultimaker/custom_components/ultimaker/SETUP.md

 This guide will help you set up the Ultimaker integration with Home Assistant, including authentication with Ultimaker's OpenID Connect (OIDC) service.

+## Important Note

+This integration **only supports configuration through the UI** (Devices & Services) and **does not support** configuration through YAML files (configuration.yaml).
+Please follow the UI-based setup instructions below.

 ## Prerequisites

 - Home Assistant instance